Fredrikstad FK

-Fredrikstad Fotballklubb (also known as Fredrikstad or FFK) is a Norwegian professional football club from the town of Fredrikstad.
+Fredrikstad Fotballklubb (also known as FFK or Fredrikstad) is a Norwegian professional football club from the town of Fredrikstad.
 With nine league championships and twelve Norwegian Cup wins, FFK is one of the most successful clubs in Norwegian football.
 The club was founded in 1903 and currently play in Eliteserien from 2024 after promotion from Norwegian First Division in 2023.

 After suffering relegation from the then 1st division in 1984, Fredrikstad spent 18 years outside the top flight, before returning to the top division in 2004 after two successive promotions.

 Fredrikstad stadion was FFK's home ground between 1914 and 2006.
 However, its facilities were outdated and the club moved to a new stadium on the other side of river Glomma.
 Their new ground is located in a former shipyard, incorporating parts of the old buildings in the two side stands.

 FFK draw great support from their area and the official supporter club's name is Plankehaugen.
 More than 100 coaches filled with fans followed FFK to the cup final of 2006.
 The club's supporters include an Ultras section, Supras Fredrikstad.
 The club had for some years a casual mob, Brigade Rød-Hvit (Brigade Red – White) which was active in the hooligan scene in Norway.